CyberTrackerConservation/ggdoc/_pages/ggforms/_reference-manual-maps.md

 </table>

 ### Layer order and opacity
-CyberTracker will discover and install layers in a zip file automatically.
+Rilla Forms will discover and install layers in a zip file automatically.
 While this is often acceptable, when there are multiple layers, it is useful to specify the order and opacity of each.
 To do this, add a `layers.json` file to the zip and specify each of the layers:

 ```json
 [